rezeile/weekly-summary/README.md

 **[Back to top](#table-of-contents)**

-### Daemon config file
+### Daemon configuration file

-Due to the fact directives support most of what `.component()` does (template directives were the original component), I'm recommending limiting your directive Object definitions to only these properties, to avoid using directives incorrectly:
+Finally we will need a configuration file called `config.json` that will have several properties (JSON keys) that the daemon program will require.
+A description of the different properties is given below.

 | Property Name | Description | Example
 |---|---|---|